 If leaving the watercraft, remove the clip from the engine shut-off switch to prevent accidental starting or unauthorized operation by children or others.

 Operating the watercraft

-When the engine is running, the watercraft will move forward at trolling speed even if the
+When the engine is running, the watercraft will move forward even if the throttle lever is in the fully closed (idle) position and the engine is at idling speed.

-EJU33243 Turning the watercraft
+Turning the watercraft